 Guitar pedals are one of the greatest tools for guitarists for a couple of reasons.
-One reason is that the stompbox market right now is booming in a big way.
+One reason is that the stompbox market right now is booming in a big way which means there are many sounds and effects you can use.

 There are hundreds or even thousands of different models to choose from, and each one is used for an entirely different purpose, for instance, a compressor, an EQ pedal, a wah-wah pedal, or a flanger.
-Beginners who are new to them, however, might not understand.
+Beginners who are new to them, however, might not understand what a guitar pedal even is.

-A guitar pedal also called a stompbox, is a piece of equipment that guitarists connect to their set-up for a number of purposes, including for volume, creativity, effects, dynamics processing, or even masking errors and mistakes.
-It’s connected between the amplifier and the guitar, and there are many kinds you should know about.
+A guitar pedal also called a stompbox, is a piece of equipment that guitarists connect to their guitar and amplifier for a number of purposes, including for volume, sustain, effects, dynamics processing, or even masking errors and mistakes.

 Simply put, guitar pedals are an amazing addition to your rig, whether it’s with a traditional amplifier/cabinet combination or to your digital audio workstation.
 More importantly, analog pedals, unbeknownst to most users of DAWs (such as FL Studio, Logic Pro X, and Garageband), sound much, much, better than the plug-ins that we’ve all grown accustomed to.
 Of course, pedals cost a bit more, but their quality is incomparable.